aws/amazon-ecs-logs-collector/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing
 <!-- How was this tested? -->
 - [ ] Works properly on Amazon Linux 2
+- [ ] Works properly on Amazon Linux 2023
 - [ ] Works properly on Ubuntu 20.04
 - [ ] Works properly on CentOS 8